LudovicRousseau/CCID/README.md

      - Watchdata W5181
    - Add support of DRIVER_OPTION_DISABLE_PIN_RETRIES
-      The Gemalto pinpad reader sends a VERIFY command with no PIN value in order to retreive the remaining retries from the card.
+      The Gemalto pinpad reader sends a VERIFY command with no PIN value in order to retrieve the remaining retries from the card.
 Some cards (like the OpenPGP card) do not support this.
       It is now possible to disable this behavior from the Gemalto Pinpad and Covadis Véga Alpha.